harrelfe/blogdown/content/home/teaching.md

 +++

-I teach the BIOS7330 _Regression Modeling Strategies_ in the Biostatistics Graduate Program at Vanderbilt University in the fall semester.
+I teach the BIOS7330 _Regression Modeling Strategies_ course in the Biostatistics Graduate Program at Vanderbilt University in the spring semester.
+The course web page is [here](http://biostat.mc.vanderbilt.edu/CourseBios330).
 I teach a 4-day version of this course each May at Vanderbilt.
 Registration information for the short course may be found [here](http://biostat.mc.vanderbilt.edu/RmS).